 Waco Mammoth National Monument

-This Waco, Texas monument site is where all the history of the hunt for the wooly mammoth can be learned to remind us of the difficulties of survival for early humans in the southwest.
-As the National Park Service tell us, "Today, the fossil specimens represent the nation's first and only recorded evidence of a nursery herd of ice age Columbian mammoths."
-It is amazing to know that these creatures roamed what is now the Lone Star State.
+This Waco, Texas, monument site documents the history of the hunt for the wooly mammoth.
+It is a stark reminder of the difficulties of survival for early humans in the Southwest.
+As the National Park Service tells us, "Today, the fossil specimens represent the nation's first and only recorded evidence of a nursery herd of ice-age Columbian mammoths."